maddevsio/slack_history_bot/README.md

 # slackhistorybot
 Bot that receives and searchs slack history.
+Bot listens all your organization channels and save messages to bleve index.
+Bot searchs by mention of him

 Build with [slack](https://github.com/nlopes/slack) and [bleve](http://blevesearch.com)